alexbruckner/Clear4j/readme.md

 TODO
 ====
-* clean up @Param and allow for unordered Param method signatures.
 * exception test cases for missing method declarations with proper errors saying which ones are missing.
 * move test functions into test
 * each processor queue should handle messages specific to the processor rather than having a deal with workflow schema as currently done in WorkflowProcessor.